krasserm/krasserm.github.io/resume.md

 I'm a freelance machine learning engineer, data scientist, software developer and consultant.
 I support customers in all phases of their AI projects, from initial research to operating developed solutions in production environments.
-Current focus is on deep learning for computer vision and natural language processing, mainly in context of multi-modal search engines, and Bayesian methods for machine learning.
+Current focus is on deep learning for computer vision and natural language processing, mainly in context of neural search engines.
+I also have a particular interest in Bayesian methods for machine learning.
 My experience as distributed systems engineer comes from the development of numerous large-scale event-driven systems including globally distributed systems that provide causal consistency guarantees.
 I'm a continuous learner and contributor to several open source projects.

 [http://martin-krasser.de](http://martin-krasser.de)
 [https://twitter.com/mrt1nz](https://twitter.com/mrt1nz)